 - On the next page, tap the Remove account button.
 A prompt will appear.
 Select Remove account a second time to remove the account.

 Unfortunately, your Google account is tied to the Play Store along with every other Google app.
 Thus, it is not possible to log out of the Play Store but stay logged into Gmail.
 This is a limitation of Android because your Google account controls everything.
+Even if you have two Google accounts, they are both logged into the Google Play Store at the same time.

 How to use multiple google play accounts on the same device: